ca-la/bin/README.md

 - You'll need several environment variables set to correctly run the API.
 These are available as a note named `CALA API .env file (development)` in the engineering group in 1Password. `CALA API .test.env file (development)`.
+- You'll also need an environment variable set called `NPM_TOKEN` with an npm token to install private packages from our npm org.
+For example in your .bash_profile have a line with `export NPM_TOKEN=00000000-0000-0000-0000-000000000000` with your token.
+A new token can be generated with `npm token create --read-only`

 ```bash
 $ npm install